-It is the responsibility of the researcher (or designee) to update the database and inform EHS when gases will no longer be in use or are moved to another location.
+It is the researcher's (or designee's) responsibility to update the database and inform EHS when the gases will no longer be in use or are moved to another location.

-(d) Tax Free Alcohol (Ethanol 190-proof or higher) Inventory Procedure:
+Tax Free Alcohol (Ethanol 190 proof or more)

-Because UCF holds an industrial use permit for tax-free alcohol, each primary point of distribution (whomever ordered the alcohol) shall file inventory with EHS every six months.
+Because UCF holds an industrial use permit for tax-free alcohol, each primary point of distribution (whoever ordered the alcohol) shall file inventory with EHS every six months.
 Regulations require physical inventory of tax-free alcohol to be taken at the end of each month (27 CFR 22.162).
-Forms and additional information can be found at https://ehs.ucf.edu/tax-free-alcohol.
+Forms and additional information can be found at https://ehs.ucf.edu/forms/.